rocketship88/colin-parser/UserGuide.md

 Calc is a high-performance expression evaluator for Tcl that compiles expressions to Tcl Assembly Language (TAL) bytecode.
 It provides a clean syntax for mathematical calculations with support for variables, arrays, functions, and multiple statements.

+The code is contained in the file colin.tcl that in the delivered form is in two parts, the code at the top and a set of test cases at the bottom.
+The user should copy the top portion into a file, for example, Calc-1.1.tm and then it can be used as a module.
+Alternatively, it can simply be sourced into a program.
+If the C extension is used, then it must be built from source and then it is loaded using the tcl load command.
+The C extension is optional.

 ## Basic Usage

 ```tcl